Ahmed Habsade: Personal life

 Habsade is from the Baharasame sub-clan of the Farah Garad branch of the Dhulbahante clan.

 History

 Founding of Somaliland

 Habsade became the second Speaker of the Somaliland House of Representatives at the 1993 Borama Conference but came into conflict with Ibrahim Egal, who became President of Somaliland.

 Founding of Puntland

-In 1996, he returned to Las Anod and participated in the establishment of Puntland.
+In 1995, he returned to Las Anod and participated in the establishment of Puntland.

 In 1997, Habsade was dismissed as Speaker of the Somaliland House of Representatives.

 In July 1998, the founding of Puntland was proclaimed, and Abdullahi Yusuf Ahmed became the first president.
-President Yusuf appointed nine heads of government, and Habsade was appointed Secretary of the Interior.
+President Yusuf appointed nine heads of government, and Habsade was appointed Minister of Public Works, Housing and Transportation.

 Transfer to Somaliland

 Since the founding of Puntland, the ownership of the Sool region between Somaliland and Puntland had been ambiguous.
 However, in 2002, Dahir Riyale Kahin, who had become acting president of Somaliland after the death of the former president due to illness, inadvertently visited Las Anod to prepare for the presidential election the following year, which inspired Puntland to send troops to occupy Las Anod in 2002.
 In 2002, Puntland sent troops to occupy Las Anod.
 However, Puntland then focused on establishing the Transitional Federal Government of Somalia (later the Federal Government of Somalia), which led the residents of Sool region to believe that the Puntland government was neglecting the management of Sool region.

 In 2007, news broke that Habsade was attempting to establish a regional administration in the Buuhoodle region independent of both Somaliland and Puntland.
 Puntland President Mohamud Muse Hersi recalled Habsade to the capital, Garowe, and dismissed him from his position as Interior Minister.
 In October 2007, Dhulbahante militiamen close to Habsade entered Las Anod and fought with pro-Puntland militias.
 As a result, thousands of residents fled, and most of the Dhulbahante clan chiefs also fled.
 For a while after that, Habsade lived in Las Anod.
 The clans living in Yagori also participated in the battle on the pro-Somaliland side and confronted Habsade for control of Las Anod.
 After that, the main Somaliland army entered Las Anod, and since then, Somaliland has been consistently in effective control of the area until now in 2021.

 In 2008, Habsade became the Minister of Public Works and Housing in Somaliland and was one of the government representatives to the dialogue between Somaliland and the Federal Government of Somalia held in London in June 2012.

 In February 2011, Habsade was appointed Somaliland's Information Minister.

 In August 2011, Kalabaydh Mayor Mahad Cali Samatar accused Habsade of illegally removing him from office.